fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.StreamAnalytics/v1.0.12/Get-AzureRmStreamAnalyticsJob.md

 ```

 ### -NoExpand
-Indicates the cmdlet will retrieve the azure_2 Stream Analytics job, but not return information on its inputs, outputs, and transformation.
+Indicates the cmdlet will retrieve the Azure Stream Analytics job, but not return information on its inputs, outputs, and transformation.

 ```yaml
 Type: SwitchParameter